afeld/computing-in-context/project_3.md

 - If you're using multiple datasets: **What columns are you going to merge/join them on?**
 - **What's your hypothesis?**

-Feel free to include any questions/concerns/uncertainties that the {{assistant_name}} can help with.
+Feel free to include any questions/concerns/uncertainties that the TAs can help with.

 ## Tips